INSULIN INJECTION SITES: CHOOSE THE BEST SITE FOR YOU

 Click here for Full Prescribing Information for Toujeo.

-SOLIQUA 100/33 is an injectable prescription medicine that contains 2 diabetes medicines, insulin glargine and lixisenatide, which may improve blood sugar (glucose) control in adults with type 2 diabetes when used with diet and exercise.
+SOLIQUA 100/33 is an injectable prescription medicine that contains 2 diabetes medicines, insulin glargine and lixisenatide, that is used along with diet and exercise to improve blood sugar (glucose) in adults with type 2 diabetes.

-- It is not recommended for people who also take lixisenatide or other medicines called GLP-1 receptor agonists.
+• It is not recommended for people who also take lixisenatide or other medicines called glucagonlike peptide 1 (GLP-1) receptor agonists.

-- It is not for use in people with type 1 diabetes, or people with diabetic ketoacidosis.
+• It is not for use in people with diabetic ketoacidosis.

-- It is not known if SOLIQUA 100/33 is safe and effective in children under 18 years of age.
+• It is not known if SOLIQUA 100/33 is safe and effective in children.

 Important Safety Information for SOLIQUA 100/33 (insulin glargine and lixisenatide) injection 100 Units/mL and 33 mcg/mL